 • Volker Lang | Sculptor back to the homepage

-Memorial for the Jewish victims of deportation from Steubenweg 36
+Memorial to the Jewish victims of deportation from Steubenweg 36, Hamburg-Blankenese

-The memorial for the building at Grotiusweg 36, formerly Steubenweg 36, is a reminder of the deportations, the last of which took place on July 19, 1942, and the death of seventeen persecuted Jews who were housed there against their will.
+The memorial adjacent to the house at Grotiusweg 36, formerly Steubenweg, commemorates the deportations – the last of which took place on 19 July 1942 – and the deaths of seventeen persecuted Jews who had been forcibly housed there.

-Inspired by the idea of the forest surrounding the building as silent witness and of the defenselessness of its inhabitants, the walls of the hexagonal pavilion are grills-like formations of slats.
-The interior is thus penetrated by the surroundings; the hexagonal roof is open to the sky and the tops of the trees.
+Inspired by the idea of the forest surrounding the building as a silent witness and a notion of the vulnerability of its inhabitants, the walls of the hexagonal pavilion are constructed of slats in a lattice-like pattern.
+The interior is permeated by its surroundings, and the likewise hexagonal roof opens up to the treetops and the sky.

 • back to the work